Blair Girls' Crew FAQs

 Meet Coach Freitag

 Britt Freitag is the assistant dean of college counseling.
 She brings a wealth of college admission experience to this position, having worked most recently as assistant director and senior assistant director of undergraduate admission at The George Washington University in Washington, D.C.
 Prior to that, she was an admission counselor at The Catholic University of America and assistant director of admission at Corcoran College of Art + Design.
 Britt is a 2008 graduate of Hamilton College with a BA in theatre and studio art.
-At Blair, she serves on the dorm staff in the new girls' dormitory and resides in Hillside House.
+At Blair, she serves on the dorm staff in Kathryn Hall and resides in Hillside House.

 Meet Coach Litvin